First wedding vendors to hire

 Couples who hire a planner early avoid costly mistakes and enjoy a far more organized planning experience.

-📸 2.
-Secure Your Photographer
+2. Secure Your Caterer

 Photographers book quickly — often 12–18 months in advance — especially in popular Georgia wedding seasons like spring and fall.
 Your photographer is responsible for capturing every moment, detail, and emotion, so choosing the right fit is essential.